About the Department of Occupational Science and Occupational Therapy

 You must submit 2 references using the Confidential Assessment Forms (electronic or paper-based) included in your ORPAS application.

-If your referee is completing their Confidential Assessment Form online, request that they use their employer-based or institutional-based email address.
+If your referee is completing their Confidential Assessment Form online, they must use their employer-based or institutional-based email address.
 We strongly prefer a verifiable email address related to a place of employment or association (e.g., ot.studentservices@utoronto.ca), rather than a free or ad-based email address.
+Referees should use their institutional letterhead when uploading their reference document.

 Your referees should be individuals who can address your aptitude for studies in a health care profession.

-We recommend that 1 of the 2 submissions come from a referee in academia who has evaluated your academic performance.
+One of the two submissions must come from a referee in academia who has evaluated your academic performance, unless you are a mature student (5 or more years since graduation).

 Some examples of professional references include: